scriptguard/cookieclicker/README.md

 The original game can be found at http://orteil.dashnet.org/cookieclicker/

-This mirror for, errrr, like, educational purpose, either to download for your own offline education or to be played online from https://scriptguard.github.io/cookieclicker/ if you cannot "educate" yourself on the original URL.
+This mirror for, errrr, like, educational purpose, either to download for your own offline education or to be played online from https://scriptguard.github.io/cookieclicker/ if you cannot "educate" yourself on the original URL. backup and test version: https://scriptguard.github.io/cookie-clicker/

 ### How to update